 I read two different, very different books by the same author.
-At first I wasn't even sure if it was the same author, as they are so different and may attract completely different audiences.
-I absolutely do not understand how the author choose to use the same name to publish both books.
+At first I wasn't even sure if it was the same author as these appear to be intended for very different audiences.
+Why he choose to publish both under the same pen name is a mystery to me.

 Let's start with the bad one.